 Japan-based Kyorinsha is one of the largest agencies in Japan providing editorial and publishing services.
 Their editors have been using the UNSILO AI-based technical checks in production for several months.
-Now the tool has been assimilated into their operational workflow, via the Scholar One integration, Kyorinsha carried out an evaluation to compare manual checks with checks aided by AI.
+Now the tool has been assimilated into their operational workflow, via their integrated manuscript tracking system software, Kyorinsha carried out an evaluation to compare manual checks with checks aided by AI.
 What were the results?

-Any action from the above checks may involve the author being contacted again after the initial submission.
-An activity of this kind will, comprise both elapsed time and actual time spent evaluating the submission workflow.
+Any action from the above checks may involve the author being contacted again after the initial submission, and any delay of this kind impacts significantly on the time to publication, so it important that authors are only contacted with a clear statement of what needs to be fixed.
+The in-house appraisal time comprises both elapsed time and actual time spent evaluating the submission workflow.
 It is important to be clear what we are measuring and to keep the two measures distinct.

 Of course, measuring the time taken is only one metric; quality is another, equally important metric.
 After running the time checks, we compared the accuracy of the results which is shown in the attached file also.
 “Good” for each manuscript and section means that the particular part of the submitted manuscript was in accordance with the instructions for authors.
 “Bad” did not meet the instructions for authors.